thinglabsoss/superbird-tool/Readme.md

 ### Normal Bootup
 If USB Burn mode is not enabled at every boot, or if you use `--continue_boot`, the device will boot up normally and launch the Spotify app.

-In this mode, the device does not show up on USB.
+In this mode, the device does not show up on USB (unless custom firmware has already been flashed).

-### Normal Bootup with USB Gadget
+### RAM Bootup with USB Gadget
-If you use `--boot_adb_kernel`, a modified kernel and image will be uploaded to the device (non-persistent), which enables USB Gadget.
+If you use `--boot_adb_kernel`, a modified kernel and image will be written to RAM (non-persistent) and executed, which temporarily enables USB Gadget.

-The USB Gadget can be configured to provide `adb` (like an Android phone), among other possible functionality including `rndis` for usb networking.
+The USB Gadget is configured to provide `adb` (like an Android phone), among other possible functionality including `rndis` for usb networking.

 In this mode, the device shows up on USB as: `18d1:4e40 Google Inc. Nexus 7 (fastboot)`

-Please do NOT try to use fastboot with superbird device, there is potential to brick it.

 ## Persistent USB Gadget with USB Networking

-We have provided a script to set up ADB and USB Networking.
+If you just want to enable ADB and USB Networking, we recommend flashing the Thing Labs firmware from [here.](https://thingify.tools/firmware/P3QZbZIDWnp5m_azQFQqP)

+If you want to add ADB and USB Networking to an image from scratch, we have provided a script that will push all of the needed files over ADB.
 You can find it, along with documentation in the [scripts/usb-gadget](scripts/usb-gadget) folder.

 This is a heavily modified version of what [frederic provided](https://github.com/frederic/superbird-bulkcmd/blob/main/scripts/enable-adb.sh.client)